 - Concerts and festivals

-And don't miss the Royal Gardens on the foot of the Castle Hill on the southeast side (pictures 4-7 in the gallery above).
+And be sure not to miss the Royal Gardens at the foot of the Castle Hill on the southeastern side (pictures 4-6 in the gallery above).

-- Funicular from Clark Ádám tér (Adam Clarke Square, just after Chain Bridge).
-It takes you up next to the Presidential Palace and you can see it in this image.
-There are long lines to get there in the summertime and it costs about 4 euros for adults for one way.
-6 euros for return.
+- Funicular from Clark Ádám tér (Adam Clarke Square, just after Chain Bridge): It takes you near the Presidential Palace shown in this image.
+There are long lines to get there in summer, and it costs about 4 euros for adults one way and 6 euros for a round trip.
 The funicular has been in service since 1870.

-- Bus lines 16 (from the centre of Pest, Deák Ferenc tér to Buda side), 16a (only Buda side), 116 (only Buda side) and 916 (night bus, both sides) should take you to Dísz tér, which is located between the castle and the Fisherman's Bastion.
-Routes: bkk.hu (choose the light blue bus icon in the middle).
+- The bus lines 16 (from the center of Pest, Deák Ferenc tér to Buda side), 16a (only Buda side), 116 (only Buda side) and 916 (night bus, both sides) should take you to Dísz tér, which is located between the castle and Fisherman's Bastion.
+Routes and timetables: bkk.hu (choose the light blue bus icon in the middle).

 - Walking is the easiest option.
 You can walk there at least from Clark Ádám tér (take the street Sikló utca), Fisherman's Bastion and Buda side of the castle.

-There's a gate to the Royal Gardens halfway between the Elizabeth Bridge and the Chain Bridge.
-You can walk through that garden (pictures 4-7 in the gallery above) and take the escalator up.
-It doesn't take you all the way, but closer.
-There are a couple of elevators in the area, and you can also try finding staircases inside the walls to get to upper levels more quickly.
-But by taking this route you get to anyway see a lot more of the castle than you would by taking the funicular straight to the top.
-And for free.
+There's a gate to the Royal Gardens halfway between the Elisabeth Bridge and the Chain Bridge.
+You can walk through that garden (pictures 4-6 in the gallery above) and take the escalator upwards.
+It doesn't take you all the way, but closer nonetheless.
+There are a couple of elevators in the area, and you can try to find staircases inside the walls to get to the upper levels more quickly.
+By taking this route, you’ll be able to see a lot more of the castle, especially the Royal Garden, than you would by taking the funicular straight to the top.
+And it’s free of charge.